 Maybe you don’t even realize it, but there could be some garbage out there, food wrappers in the driveway, or food actually inside of your car that they can smell.
 So take an hour or two when you get the time and go out there and thoroughly clean in and around your car.

-This step by itself usually isn’t going to act as a full deterrent against cats climbing onto your car, but it will help, especially when combined with other methods that you learn about from this piece.
+This step by itself usually doesn’t act as a full deterrent against cats climbing onto your car, but it will help, especially when combined with other methods you learn about from this piece.

 #12.
 Speak to the Cats’ Owners

 A lot of time, cats that jump onto your car are stray cats, just neighborhood cats that no one owns.
-However, there’s also the possibility that someone owns the cat that’s climbing onto your car, and they’re just letting the cat out at night.
+However, there’s also the possibility that someone owns the cat that’s climbing onto your car and just lets the cat out at night.
 This is when speaking to the owners can help.

-Most owners are going to listen if only because they’re liable for any damages the cat causes, in the same way dog owners are liable if their dog bites someone.
-So most pet owners will want to do the responsible thing and stop their cat from wandering onto your car.
+Most owners are going to listen if only because they’re liable for any damages the cat causes, in the same way, dog owners are liable if their dog bites someone.
+So most pet owners will want to do the responsible thing and stop their cat from wandering onto their car.

-It’s definitely a big help, if you can find the owner.
-If not, look no farther than the next tip.
+It’s definitely a big help if you can find the owner.
+If not, look no further than the next tip.

 #13.
 Call the Local Animal Control

-Almost every town, county and/or city will have some sort of animal control; usually as a specialized branch of local law enforcement.
+Almost every town, county, and/or city will have some sort of animal control, usually as a specialized local law enforcement branch.
 It’s not as if they’re going to show up instantly and hunt down the cat.
 But if you report that cats are wandering around as strays, they will get there and try to capture them.

-The best part about this method is that if they do manage to catch the cat(s), then it’s a permanent solution that won’t cost you a penny, and you won’t have to enact any sort of labor to keep the cat off your car.
+The best part about this method is that if they manage to catch the cat(s), then it’s a permanent solution that won’t cost you a penny, and you won’t have to enact any labor to keep the cat off your car.

 #14.
 Train the Cat

-The reason this tip is last is because it’s only going to work if it’s your own cat getting onto your car.
+This tip is last because it’s only going to work if it’s your cat getting onto your car.
 This isn’t that uncommon.
-Many cat owners let their cats out for the night, and many of these cats will climb onto the car, either for normal reasons like food or play, or even because they smell your scent.
+Many cat owners let their cats out for the night, and many of these cats will climb onto the car for normal reasons like food or play or even because they smell your scent.